Sep9

 The man must have felt very hurt after hearing their remark, that he was nothing more than a pawn in their wicked plan to trap Jesus.

-From the apocrypha Gospel of Hebrews it says he was a stonemason who made his living by laying bricks and stones and working in the construction business.
+From ancient sources such as the apocrypha Gospel of Hebrews it says the man was a bricklayer or stonemason who, while working, dropped a big field stone on his hand during construction.
 And that he asked Jesus to heal him so we wouldn’t have to beg anymore.-( ? )

 We don’t know what caused the man’s debilitating condition.
-Over the years there have been a lot of different notions: Some say he harmed his hand at work.
+Over the years there have been a lot of different speculations: Some say he hurt his hand at work.
 There had been an accident and some rocks or bricks had fallen on the man’s hand which caused severe nerve damage.
 As a result his hand withered up.
 The man contracted a form of polio that was known to have existed around Capernaum at that time and that is what damaged his hand.
 The man suffered from of a type of rheumatoid arthritis that caused what some today call a “Claw hand”.
 The man was born that way as a result of a birth defect.
-The truth is we really don’t know.
+The truth is we may never really know for sure.
 And to tell you the truth, it really doesn’t matter whether his hand was damaged by an accident or a disease.

 - Posted by David Costa/